openziti/ziti/doc/ha/dev-setup.md

 	ztx, _ := ziti.NewContext(ztxCfg)
 ```
 Enabling HA support allows routers to detect
-controller support for a distributed data model that is sychronized with the control plan.
+controller support for a distributed data model that is synchronized with the control plan.